 A large clinical study, which was necessary for attaining FDA approval of this new and improved technology, highlighted the excellent results achievable with Custom LASIK surgery.
 In this particular study, one year after undergoing Custom LASIK, 100 percent of the enrolled patients could pass a driving test without glasses or contact lenses.

 In fact, 98 percent of custom-treated patients could see 20/20, and a full 70 percent could see better than 20/20.
 Moreover, in this study, four times as many people were very satisfied with their night vision after "custom" LASIK as compared to their night vision before with glasses or contact lenses.

-Currently, "custom" LASIK is available to patients whose refractive error falls within the parameters set forth by the FDA.
-With additional clinical data constantly being submitted to the FDA, the eligibility for "custom" LASIK will surely be expanded.
+Currently, Advanced Custom LASIK is available to patients whose refractive error falls within the parameters set forth by the FDA.
+With additional clinical data constantly being submitted to the FDA, the eligibility for Advanced Custom LASIK will surely be expanded.
 Patients interested in taking advantage of this new and exciting technology should contact our office.

 The technological advancements of the VISX S4 with Iris Registration allow for incredibly accurate and safe laser vision correction treatments.